 Practice good oral hygiene.
 This is especially important when you have heart disease.
-To avoid infections and other complications, brush your teeth twice a day, floss once a day and schedule dental cleanings every six months.
+To avoid infections and other complications, brush your teeth twice a day and schedule dental cleanings every six months.

 Monitor your blood pressure.
 Consistent high blood pressure can damage your heart, so it's important to monitor your blood pressure and keep it under control.
 Ideal blood pressure for an adult is less than 120/80 (or 120 over 80).